TutsWiki/source/content/blog/angular6/angular6-features.md

 ### Angular Elements

-[@angular/elements](https://angular.io/guide/elements) creates a custom element which acts as a bridge between Angular component interface and change detection functionality to the built in DOM API.
+[@angular/elements](https://angular.io/guide/elements) creates a custom element which acts as a bridge between Angular component interface and change detection functionality to the built-in DOM API.
 You can bootstrap Angular components with your application and they will be registered as Angular Elements.
-One of the benefit that you get from this is that it'll dynamically insert HTML code holding Angular components after your application is compiled.
+One of the benefits that you get from this is that it'll dynamically insert HTML code holding Angular components after your application is compiled.

 ### Angular Material + CDK Components